CommunitySolidServer/CommunitySolidServer/config/app/README.md

-# Init
+# App
-Options related to the server initialization.
+Options related to the server startup.

+## Base
 This is the entry point to the main server setup.
+* *default*: The main application.
+This should only be changed/replaced if you want to start from a different kind of class.

-## Handler
+## Init
 Contains a list of initializer that need to be run when starting the server.
 For example, when acl authorization is used, an initializer will be added that makes sure there is an acl file in the root.